tahmidurrahmann/tahmidurrahmann/README.md

 Building and shipping web applications end-to-end from database design to UI.
 Focused on clean architecture, real-world performance, and getting things done.

-- 🎓 Studying in Computer Science and Engineering at Dhaka City College.
+- 🎓 Studying Bachelor of Science in Computer Science and Engineering at Dhaka City College.
 - 🤝 Open to collaborating on interesting projects
 - ✉️ Reach me at **tahmidurahmann@gmail.com**
 - 🖥️ See my portfolio at [tahmidurrahman.vercel.app](https://tahmidurrahman.vercel.app)